HbA1c vs blood glucose testing: what does it all mean?Friday, 13 October 2017

 Mmol/mol has been added to your pathology result because it is the international way of measuring HbA1c.

-To simplify what the results all mean the table below shows you the comparison of your HbA1c and blood glucose levels:
+The table below shows a comparison of HbA1c and blood glucose levels:

 |HbA1c %||HbA1c mmol/mol||Average blood glucose level over the past 2-3 months|